boi-2014/tasks/README.md

 Then make a copy of task you want to translate (be sure to respect the naming convention), set your language specific class file as documentclass and translate the text of the task description.

+When finished, check-in both the LaTeX source file and the compiled PDF file.